Anatomy of a Ring | Boca Raton, FL

 Split Shank

-A split shank is a much more complex design as the band splits into two before it meets the stone at the top of the band.
+This shank style is a much more complex design as the band splits into two before it meets the stone at the top of the band.
 This can give the illusion of two bands and can be as subtle or as prominent as the customer would like.
 The split shank design can also be modified so that as the band splits off in two, it can cross over with a woven or twisted design until it meets back up again where the stone is set.

 Bypass Ring Shank